kmillee/Frokki/README.md

 forgs

 ## TODO:
-  - [ ] add popup when catching a frog to ask for its name (implement random name thing)
+  - [ ] add popup when catching a main.java.frog to ask for its name (implement random name thing)
-  - [ ] set timer and maximum nb of things in the pond
+  - [ ] set timer and maximum nb of things in the main.java.pond
   - [ ] add sounds (frogs, scissors...)
   - [ ] toolbox decorate frame (+ handle close and moving operation)
   - [ ] do pixel art assets

-- [ ] frog.Frog bar
+- [ ] main.java.frog.Frog bar
-    - [x] display selected frog onto task bar
+    - [x] display selected main.java.frog onto task bar
-    - [x] Drag and drop to add frog to frog bar
+    - [x] Drag and drop to add main.java.frog to main.java.frog bar
-    - [x] left click on frog, it jumps
+    - [x] left click on main.java.frog, it jumps
-    - [x] right click, show frog-related options
+    - [x] right click, show main.java.frog-related options
-    - [ ] crocodile appear when a snake is in the pond
+    - [ ] crocodile appear when a snake is in the main.java.pond

 - [ ] Menu:
   - [ ] icon in system tray, when click on it opens option/the menu